suzirubi/rubino-rental/README.md

 _*Project Author: Suzi Rubino*_

-##Club Manager (am using a rental manager model instead) Project Description:
+##Rental Property Manager (this project uses a rental manager model instead of club manager) Project Description:
 Create a website that manages the listings for a number of properties managed by one family.
 User behaviors necessary:

 - [x] As a user, I'd like to visit a page to see a list of rental properties.